← Back to wiki

 Nutrient Per 100g Notes

-Choline 294 mg Primarily in yolk; supports liver health and neurological function
+Choline 294 mg Primarily in yolk; supports liver health, neurological function, and muscle mass preservation

 Vitamin D 82 IU Located in yolk; enhanced by pasture-raising